AndrewEllis93/Print-Tuning-Guide/articles/retraction.md

 **:warning: You should [:page_facing_up:tune pressure advance](/articles/pressure_advance.md) first.**
 Pressure advance can lower the amount of retraction needed, especially for bowden.

+---

+**In many cases, following this tuning method is not necessary.**

-**I usually just pick a reasonable retraction distance and just bump it up a little if I have issues.**\
+I usually just pick a reasonable retraction distance and just bump it up if I have issues.
-(Starting at 0.5mm with direct drive, going up to 1mm max.)
+- **Direct drive** - Start at 0.5mm @ 30mm/s.
+    - Try to stay under 1mm.
+- **Bowden** - Start at 1mm @ 30mm/s.
+    - The upper limit depends on your bowden length/slack/tolerances.
+    - Pressure advance can *significantly* reduce retraction needed for bowden.

-I dont typically find it super necessary to run these tuning towers outside of troubleshooting.
-If you continue to have stringing issues, its often caused by something else (see [:pushpin:here](#if-you-are-having-persistent-issues) for some possible causes).
+If you continue to have persistent stringing issues, it's often caused by [:pushpin:something else](#if-you-are-having-persistent-issues).

+---

 ## Method